benwiz/graphics/README.md

 ## To Do

-- Need better signalling for "thinking" time
+- Make it pretty
+- Make the dropdown work
 - Use my own default image, not `images/pikachu.png`
-- Make it pretty

 - Next
   - FYI: The pre-trained Edges2Pikachu model is trained on 256x256 images.
 So the input images can only be 256x256 or 512x512, or multiple of 256.